 8. Ride the Virginia Scenic Railway

-Scenic train rides are a crowd-pleaser—or so says Pinterest, which predicted train travel was poised to be a seriously legit travel trend.
-In Staunton, it’s safe to say that the Virginia Scenic Railway was all in on this trend when they choo-chooed into the historic train depot in August 2022 to offer the first sightseeing train rides across surrounding farmland and forests.
+Scenic train rides are a crowd-pleaser.
+In Staunton, it’s safe to say that the Virginia Scenic Railway was all in on this method of travel when they choo-chooed into the historic train depot in August 2022 to offer the first sightseeing train rides across surrounding farmland and forests.

 Twice a day, four days a week (Thursday through Sunday), three-hour vista-laden rides set off from Staunton – west on the Allegheny Special to Goshen and east on the Blue Ridge Flyer to the hamlet of Ivy.
-This fall, the Shenandoah Valley Limited launches, allowing guests to board a steam locomotive in Goshen that was brought back into service for dedicated fall foliage train excursions that will run twice daily on weekends from early October to early November.
+The Shenandoah Valley Limited allows guests to board a steam locomotive in Goshen that was brought back into service for dedicated fall foliage train excursions.

 9. Get Lost in a Corn Maze